 The point is to create a system that’s clear, that’s consistent, and that’s accessible – both now and after you are gone.

 Because your art deserves to live forever.

-Join my list and you’ll receive my FREE eBook “How To Sell Your Art” as well as a complimentary micro-workshop to up your game as a working artist and deepen your practice.
+Join my list and you’ll receive my tools to up your game as a working artist and deepen your practice.